LucaFranceschini/wrapper-roo/docs/README.md

 The same holds for other *standard* function properties, like arity (`length`) or methods inherited from `Function`.
 If some properties were added to the function object (*eeeew...*), they are copied as well.
 Also, property descriptors are preserved.

+### ESMAScript 6+ supported
+The wrapper also works with arrows, classes, generators, and `async`/`await`.
+Basically, if it is a function then it will be correctly wrapped.

 ## Development
 ### Tools